5 Golden Rules of Survival Food Storage

 These companies are marketing companies masquerading as a food company.
 If you read our blog you will see that we are no fan of these types of companies.
 They buy their ingredients from the cheapest sources, who use overseas suppliers and then have their products assembled in a thin mylar bag and throw in an oxygen absorber.

 These companies could care less about the quality of their product or your satisfaction.
-98% of all companies selling survival food storage have been in business for less than 10 years, 95% less than 5 years.
+98% of all companies selling Survival Food have been in business for less than 10 years, 95% less than 5 years.
 So, how do they really know that their product will be edible in 25 years?
 Will they be in business in 25 years?

 If you pick one of these companies, do your homework on who produces their food for them.
 Seriously, this is a HUGE problem in the industry.
-Many brands open to sell “cheap survival food storage” then simply change their name when bad reviews and customer complaints mount.
+Many brands open to sell “Cheap Survival Food” then simply change their name when bad reviews and customer complaints mount.

 Think about this, when you buy groceries, do you buy food based on how many servings each product has, or do you buy the amount of food that your family actually eats?

 Calories do not lie, marketers do.
-If you compare the total amount of calories that you are buying in each package you will be able to accurately judge how long your survival food storage will last and better compare the true cost of the food.
-Do not buy a survival food storage package that does not list the total calories for that package!
+If you compare the total amount of calories that you are buying in each package you will be able to accurately judge how long your Survival Food will last and better compare the true cost of the food.
+Do not buy a Survival Food package that does not list the total calories for that package!
 We get into this in detail below.

 5. TVP (Textured Vegetable Protein) is Not the Same as Meat

-A lot, I would say most, long-term survival food storage suppliers purposely create all of their main entrees to be vegetarian in order to appeal to a larger audience.
+A lot, I would say most, long-term Survival Food suppliers purposely create all of their main entrees to be vegetarian in order to appeal to a larger audience.
 They then offer freeze dried meats sold separately as add-on packages to supplement the vegetarian food entrees.

 In order to give these vegetarian entrees the texture of real meat they use a meat substitute, TVPs (textured vegetable proteins.)
 I actually don’t have a problem with TVP’s except, when comparing products.
 TVP’s cost a lot less than using real meat which means products, like Mountain House, that use real meat in their products will appear to be more expensive than the ones using the meat substitute.

-When in fact, If you were to include the cost of adding the meat package add-on to the vegetarian entrees you would see the prices line up to be much closer than it appears.
-Also, it is important to note: that the USDA (United States Department of Agriculture) only inspects survival food storage companies that use real meat in their meals.
+p class=”div-product-pkg-title”>When in fact, If you were to include the cost of adding the meat package add-on to the vegetarian entrees you would see the prices line up to be much closer than it appears.
+Also, it is important to note: that the USDA (United States Department of Agriculture) only inspects food storage companies that use real meat in their meals.